Pregnant woman with a breath counter with language that states that you'll take about six million breaths as you prepare to meet your baby

 Voice Over: People with a weakened immune system may have a decreased response to vaccination.
 The most common side effects among pregnant women are headache, pain at the injection side, muscle pain and nausea.

-Text on screen: LEARN MORE ABOUT PFIZER’S MATERAL RSV VACCINE
+LEARN MORE ABOUT PFIZER’S MATERAL RSV VACCINE

 ABRYSVO.COM